Lynda Benglis WHAT IF?

 Inspired by natural shapes, such as geological structures, human anatomy and landscapes, the ceramics can also be read as ‘frozen gestures.’
 Specifically used in connection with Benglis’s oeuvre, the term refers to her sculptural works that capture the fluidity and dynamism of a motion or action in a permanent form.
 Their earthy textures evoke the timeless quality of the natural world, while the vibrant colours, glazes and slips, ranging from matte to glossy, draw inspiration from abstract painterly traditions.
 Meanwhile, Benglis’s titles reference both her birthplace, Louisiana, and her studio in New Mexico; Choctaw and Moctobi are the names of two Native American tribes from the Mississippi region; Iberville and Bienville are parishes in Louisiana that are named after early French governors of the region; while Tewa pays homage to the linguistic family of the Pueblo Native Americans settled along the Rio Grande.

-Benglis’s Cloud Shadow sculptures (2007), on the other hand, are crafted from transparent, glassy polyurethane, which creates an entirely different visual effect.
+Benglis’s Cloud Shadow sculptures (2007) are crafted from transparent, glassy polyurethane, which creates an entirely different visual effect.
 These sculptures draw inspiration from the transient and ever-evolving shapes of clouds.
 As art critic Brenda Richardson notes: “These are forms that shift and shimmer in light and space, very much like the ghosts, shadows, clouds, and other shape-shifters, their titles evoke.”
 Benglis’s new sculpture Relic (2014-2023) was also cast from a foam sculpture, only into aluminium instead of polyurethane.
 The shift is now from an artificial, airy and light-absorbing substance to a substantial, yet mirror-like, natural one.
 Organic, oozing, semi-molten shapes, whose surfaces seem alive, contrast starkly with the rigidity of the metal.
 The crux of this transformation is the transition from ephemerality to endurance.

 Lynda Benglis (b.
 1941, Lake Charles, LA, USA) lives and works in New York, Sante Fe and Greece.
 In 2026, Benglis will be the subject of an exhibition at the Barbican in London in dialogue with the work of Giacometti.
 Recent solo exhibitions include Fuentes, Jardín Banca March, Madrid (2024); Recent Sculptures, Turner Contemporary, Margate, UK (2024); Lynda Benglis, Nasher Sculpture Center, Dallas (2022); Lynda Benglis, National Gallery of Art, Washington, D.C.
 (2021); Works in Video, Gene Siskel Film Center Virtual Cinema, Chicago (2021); Lynda Benglis: In the Realm of the Senses, curated by David Anfam, Museum of Cycladic Art, Athens (2019); Elephant Necklace, Ogden Museum of Southern Art, New Orleans (2019) and Bird’s Nest, The Harwood Museum of Art, University of New Mexico, Taos (2019).